readium/readium-css/docs/CSS18-further_details.md

 ## Conditional Selectors for user settings

-User settings are appended on load and won’t have any effect until a user-setting variable (or inline style) is set.
+User settings are appended on load and won’t have any effect until a user-setting variable is set.

 In order to do that, we must use “conditional selectors.”
 Problem is there is no `if/else statements` in CSS so how do we achieve this?